Hakerh400/functional/readme.md

 ### Non-inetger number

 A non-integer may be implemented as the IEEE floating single-precision or double-precision number.
 It consists of sign, mantissa and exponent.
-Implementing operatins on them would be easy if all the previous concepts are already implemented.
+Implementing operatins on them would be easy if all of the previous concepts are already implemented.

 ### Math operations